Transverse electric waves in Bandos-Lechner-Sorokin-Townsend nonlinear electrodynamics: Conclusion

 \section{Conclusion}

-The BLST electrodynamics is a unified framework to study Maxwell, Born-Infeld, Bialynicki-Birula and ModMax theories not only theoretically but also experimentally.
-In this framework, we have investigated the TE$_1$ waves in a parallel-plate waveguide, including its phase velocity $v_p$, group velocity $v_g$ and cutoff frequency $\omega'_1$.
-All of them receive corrections from terms characterized by Born-Infeld constant $T$ and ModMax constant $\gamma$.
+The BLST electrodynamics is a unified framework to study Maxwell, Born-Infeld, Bialynicki-Birula and ModMax theories.
+Its rich implications should be investigated not only theoretically but also experimentally.
+In this framework, after imposing a constant external magnetic field normal to the propagation direction, we have explored the TE$_1$ waves in a parallel-plate waveguide, including their phase velocity $v_p$, group velocity $v_g$ and cutoff frequency $\omega'_1$.
+The three physical quantities all receive corrections from terms characterized by Born-Infeld constant $T$ and ModMax constant $\gamma$.
 Hunting for such corrections in experiments would help us to test BLST electrodynamics.
-In our investigation, we have imposed a constant external magnetic field normal to the propagation direction of TE waves.

-In Sec. \ref{sect-Bx}, the external magnetic field is perpendicular to the waveguide plates.
-In practice, this may be built by attaching opposite magnetic poles to the parallel plates, which are made of a paramagnetic or ferromagnetic good conductor of electricity.
+In Sec. \ref{sect-Bx}, the external magnetic field is perpendicular to the direction of the electric polarization of guided waves.
 Under the condition of $B'_0/A\geq\omega'+\sqrt{\omega'^2-k_{\bot}^2}$, we found the BLST corrections to $v_p$, $v_g$ and $\omega'_1$ of TE$_1$ waves have the same forms as corrections in Born-Infeld electrodynamics, except for that $T$ is replaced by $\tT=e^{\gamma}T$.
-Consequently, in this case, the experiment cannot distinguish between BLST theory and Born-Infeld theory, but it can put a lower or upper limit on $e^{\gamma}T$, where the constraints on $\gamma$ and $T$ are correlated.
+Consequently, in this case, the waveguide experiment cannot distinguish between BLST theory and Born-Infeld theory, but it can put a bound on the value of $e^{\gamma}T$, where the constraints on $\gamma$ and $T$ are correlated.

-In Sec. \ref{sect-By}, the external field is parallel to the plates.
-This configuration is more accessible and has richer phenomena.
+In Sec. \ref{sect-By}, the external field is along the electric polarization direction of guided waves.
+This configuration has richer phenomena.
 We found the Born-Infeld corrections to $v_p$, $v_g$ and $\omega'_1$ of TE$_1$ waves are different from the ModMax corrections.
-The ModMax corrections depend simply on the ratio of external magnetic field strength $B'_0$ to transverse electric wave amplitude $A$, while the Born-Infeld corrections are linear combinations of $B'^2_0$ and $A^2$.
+The ModMax corrections depend simply on the ratio of external magnetic field strength $B'_0$ to TE wave amplitude $A$, while the Born-Infeld corrections are linear combinations of $B'^2_0$ and $A^2$.
 Specifically, if the external magnetic field is turned off, then the $\mathcal{O}(T^{-1})$ corrections will vanish but the $\mathcal{O}(\gamma)$ corrections will survive.
 Therefore, in this configuration, the experiment can disentangle the constraints on $\gamma$ and $T$, suited to test the BLST electrodynamics.

+Although we have restricted our investigations to parallel-plane waveguides, the results can be also applied to rectangular waveguides, in which the TE$_{1,0}$ and the TE$_{0,1}$ modes are identical to the TE$_1$ mode in the two configurations in this article.